NicolasT/hedgehog-stateful-demo/README.md

 tests to fail again, as expected.
 See the **Assert business rules** section in the original article.

-This commit reverts the previous one, since we don't want failing tests.
+[The seventh commit][956dd5d59f7] reverts the previous one, since we don't want failing tests.
 Hence, the code is back to that of the **Check commands get used** section of the original article.

+## Making Cabal Happy
+This commit makes the changes required for `cabal test` to succeed.

 [hedgehog]: https://hedgehog.qa/
 [quickcheck]: https://hackage.haskell.org/package/QuickCheck